cannatag/ldap3/python3-ldap/docs/manual/source/servers.rst

 * formatter: a dictionary of custom formatter for attributes returned in search

+* connect_timeout: timeout in seconds for socket connect operation

 Example::

     server = Server('server1', port = 636, use_ssl = True, allowed_referral_hosts = [('server2', True), ('server3', False)])